brvtalcake/exCept/README.md

 ## Usage

-First thing you need to do is to set the size of the jmp_buf stack (a kind of exception stack, in our case), with :
+First thing you need to do is to set the size of the jmp_buf stack (a kind of exception stack, in our case, or even the amount of TRY / CATCH statements you can nest), with :

 ```c
 exC_set_stack_size(42);